-At the Motorway services as he waited with his tray Glen Mower was still trying to digest the bizarre occurrences that had prompted his arrival at that point and the further strange phenomena that punctuated the journey.
-All this while mulling over how on earth he could be expected to save the world.
+At the Motorway services waiting with his tray Glen Mower was still trying to digest the bizarre occurrences that had prompted his arrival there and the further strange phenomena that punctuated the journey.

-‘You didn’t pay for the petrol,’ he pondered of his fellow traveller in the queue.
-‘And that for a car you have stolen.
-Yet when the police nabbed us, they done some checks then apologised to you, for gawds sake, and let us go Scot free?’
+‘You didn’t pay for the petrol,’ he proved Diamonde in the queue.
+‘For a car you stole, too.
+Yet, when the police nabbed us, they done some checks then apologised to you, and let us go?’

 ‘We have friends in high places,’ Kai Diamonde responded.

-‘We had pursuers in high places too when that Met Police helicopter was on our bloody trail,’ Glen fired back, ‘guiding the cops on the ground to our position.
-I was bricking it, but you didn’t bat a bloody eyelid.’
+‘We had pursuers in high places too when that Met Police helicopter was on our bloody trail,’ Glen fired back.

 ‘Now you’re using words I don’t understand,’ Kai replied.